limscoder/react-present/README.md

 ## Create your slides

 Slides are normal React components that can be written with JSX and ES6.
-You're free to include whatever markup and CSS you'd like in your slides.
+You're free to include whatever markup and styles you'd like.

 Include and order slides within `{your-presentation-title}/slideList`.

-Require CSS directly from within slide source code.
+I recommend using [glamorous](https://github.com/paypal/glamorous) to style slides, but CSS can also be imported from within slide source code.

-    require('./my-slide-styles.css');
+    import './my-slide-styles.css';

 Use the `CodeBlock` component to get js syntax highlighting and code editing.